Ekster tossed some random-looking objects in a leather weekend bag and changed into a dark blue tracksuit.

 “Sure, that'll hold up in court.”

 Åke snorted.
 This guy was a crafty piece of work.
-“Do you know who I work for?”
+“Do you know what family I work for?”

-“I mostly deal with other dealers.”
-Ekster replied.
-“We toss stuff around like a hot potato, wash the cash, everyone takes their cut, et voilá.”
-He waved his hand into the air on the beat of the last two words.
-“I make sure to thoroughly assess pull requests before committing to the job, so as not to burn my hands.
+“I mostly deal with other dealers,” Ekster clarified.
+“We toss stuff around like a hot potato, wash the cash, everyone takes their cut, et voilá,” waving his hand in the air on the beat of the last two words.
+“I believe I already told you, my speciality is the paperwork.
+The boring stuff no one wants to do, look at or check.
 Clients are usually nobody remarkable.
-The influential don’t need me.”
-He added pointedly.
-“They have their own ways to trade.
+The influential have no use for me,” he added pointedly.
+“They have their own ways to bypass the law.
 As you must know.”

 “So what’s tonight’s briefing?”

-Before every seasonal Salon, the estate’s Parures would be called to gather in the dormitory's common room.
-Everyone was handed a personalized briefing.
-Every edition of Le Salon had a purpose and every guest was invited for a reason.
-Some Parures worked for months, years, on the same guests.
+In preparation for the seasonal Salon parties, the estate’s human parure would be called to gather in the dormitory's common room.
+Everyone would be handed a personalized briefing.
+Every guest was invited for good reasons.
+These reasons had to be studied.

-Åke would often end up knowing everything about a person.
-Consequently, he knew everything there was to know about Baron Marcus de Lyon and his portfolio of cultural assets.
+As a result, Åke would end up knowing everything about a person.
+Consequently, he knew everything there was to know about the disagreeable Baron Marcus de Lyon and his extensive portfolio of cultural assets.

-Ekster handed him a thin stack of paper with images of a small white church, the marble statue and a clipping of the Baron. Åke took the photograph from the paperclip and threw it over his shoulder.
+Ekster handed him a thin stack of paper with some text, images of a small white church and the marble statue and a clipping of the Baron. Åke took the photograph from the paperclip and threw it over his shoulder.

 “I don’t need to look at that,” he grinned.
 He continued to flip between the three pages.
-“Bla bla.
-Okay… Ekster, there is not much here for me to work with.
+“Blah blah.
+Erhm… okay… Ekster, there is not much here for me to work with.
 What does this say?
-‘Obtain samples’.”
-He glanced back up at the other.
+‘Obtain samples’?”
+He glanced back up at the other man.

 “Yeah,” Ekster replied plainly.
-“That’s the main objective.
-I need a sample of the marble to determine the age of the statue.
+“That’s my main objective.
+I need a sample of the marble to determine the age and validity of the statue.
 Last time I didn’t manage to enter the building.”

-“Sure…” Åke turned his attention back to the text.
+“Sure… Guess you’ll take care of that.” Åke turned his attention back to the text.
 “And what’s this?
-“Check surroundings”?”
+‘Check surroundings’?”

 “You’ll see.”

 Quality briefing.
+What part of his skillset was he supposed to put to use here?
 “So this— museum?
 It’s not a museum, Ekster.”

 “What else is it supposed to be?”